The truth is sometimes stranger than fiction, and this is certainly the case with the Hatfields and the McCoys.

 The second dispute: The famous stolen pig

-Thirteen years later in 1878, hell broke loose when Ole Ran’l accused Floyd Hatfield, Anse’s cousin, of stealing his pig.
+Thirteen years later in 1878, chaos broke loose when Ole Ran’l accused Floyd Hatfield, cousin of Devil Anse, of stealing his hog.

 While this sounds a bit funny today, a pig was an expensive piece of property and a direct source of food and income for his family back then.

-The dispute was taken to court, but the local judge happened to be a Hatfield.
+The dispute was taken to court.
+However, the local judge or Justice of the Peace just happened to be a Hatfield.
 Some reports claim he tried to make it a fair trial and had a jury of half McCoys, half Hatfields.

 The key testimony of the case came from Bill Staton, a relative of both families, and the judge ultimately ruled in favor of the Hatfields.

-This sparked a few physical fights between the families over the years, and the fighting came to a head when Staton (who had the key testimony) was spotted hunting in the woods by two McCoy boys.
+This sparked a few physical fights between the families over the years.
+Eventually, the fighting came to a head when Staton (who had the key testimony) was spotted hunting in the woods by two McCoy boys.

 Now, some reports say that this was the Staton that gave the testimony, but other reports say this was actually Bill Staton, Jr. Either way, Staton or Staton Jr. is alarmed by the two McCoys and non-fatally shoots one of them.
 Then the other McCoy shoots Staton and kills him.

-Some reports say that the two McCoy boys were acquitted on the grounds of self defense, while other reports say that they were sent to prison.
+Some reports say that the brothers Sam McCoy and Paris McCoy were acquitted on the grounds of self-defense, while other reports say that they were sent to prison.

 Adding fuel to the fire: The forbidden romance of Roseanna McCoy and Johnson Hatfield

-To add fuel to the fire, Roseanna McCoy entered a relationship with Anse’s son Johnson (or Johnse, according to some sources).
+To add fuel to the fire, Roseanna McCoy entered a relationship with Anse’s son Johnson (or Johnse Hatfield, according to some sources).
+The two lovers reportedly hit it off at a local election day event.
 Roseanna reportedly left her family to live with the Hatfields in West Virginia.
 She became pregnant, but Johnson didn’t marry her.
 Because of the baby, her family disowned her, and she goes to live with her aunt.